What We Offer

 I am a developer interested in working with UGI.
 How do I get started?

 Because of the high compliance standards we’ve set for ourselves, UGI only works with developer partners and other parties who share our commitment for transparency and compliance.
-We’ve created a developer questionnaire that will give us the information we need to begin a conversation.
-You can find it here.

 What other costs are associated with the EB-5 investor visa?